-Shaun Goho is a Senior Clinical Instructor and Staff Attorney in the Environmental Law and Policy Clinic.
+Shaun Goho is a Senior Clinical Instructor and Deputy Director of the Environmental Law and Policy Clinic.
 He teaches a clinical seminar on public interest environmental litigation.
-Before coming to HLS, Shaun worked in the Northwest office of Earthjustice, here he litigated a variety of environmental cases in state and federal court, with an emphasis on Endangered Species Act and water rights issues, and in the Washington, DC, office of O’Melveny & Myers, with a practice largely focused on securities litigation.
+Before coming to HLS, Shaun worked in the Northwest office of Earthjustice, here he litigated a variety of environmental cases in state and federal court, with an emphasis on Endangered Species Act and water rights issues, and in the Washington, DC office of O’Melveny & Myers, with a practice largely focused on securities litigation.

 Jamie Konopacky joined Harvard Law School’s Environmental Policy Initiative as a Climate and Energy Law Fellow in January 2016.
 She has researched and written on local green infrastructure policy development with a focus on using such policies to help meet state and federal water quality mandates and promote climate resilience.
 Prior to the Policy Initiative, Jamie worked on environmental and climate justice issues as a fellow for the NAACP in Washington, D.C.
 She also worked as an associate at Godfrey & Kahn in Milwaukee, WI where she developed creative Clean Water Act compliance approaches including water quality trading and adaptive management and worked on brownfield redevelopment and renewable energy issues.
 Jamie received her J.D., summa cum laude, from the University of Wisconsin Law School and graduated from the University of Wisconsin with honors with a degree in philosophy.

 Jacqueline Calahong is a staff assistant for the Emmett Environmental Law & Policy Clinic.
 Jacqueline has worked at the Tufts University Center for Children, Ceres, Massachusetts Department of Environmental Protection, and Public Employees for Environmental Responsibility.
 She holds a B.A. in political science from the University of Michigan and a J.D. from the Pennsylvania State University Dickinson School of Law.